-Instead, developers’ time should be freed up to focus on the bigger, more complicated problems, such as improving the functionality of the software or developing new and innovative features for better user experiences.
+Instead, developers’ time can be freed up to focus on the complex problems, like improving the functionality of software or developing new and innovative features for a better user experience

-By enabling business experts to easily build and maintain test automation in minutes, without having to rely on developers to move the process further, it makes the entire software development cycle move faster.
+By enabling business experts to easily build and maintain test automation in minutes, without having to rely on developers to move the process further, software development doesn't get held up in testing.

 No-code automation isn’t here to replace coding.
 It’s here to make automation more accessible.